 If your tax home was in a foreign country and you were a bona fide resident of, or physically present in, a foreign country and had to leave because of war, civil unrest, or similar adverse conditions, the minimum time requirements specified under the bona fide residence and physical presence tests may be waived.
 You must be able to show that you reasonably could have expected to meet the minimum time requirements if you had not been required to leave.
-Each year the IRS will publish in the Internal Revenue
+Each year the IRS will publish in the Internal Revenue Bulletin a list of countries and the dates they qualify for the waiver.
+If you left one of the countries during the period indicated, you can claim the tax benefits on Form 2555, but only for the number of days you were a bona fide resident of, or physically present in, the foreign country.

-List of CountriesTo Which Travel Restrictions Apply
+List of Countries To Which Travel Restrictions Apply